Surgeon Q&A: "What Are Your Top 3 Pieces of Advice For Mitral Valve Repair Patients?" with Dr. David Adams

 During our chat, I asked Dr. Adams, "What are your top 3 pieces of advice for patients preparing for mitral valve repair surgery?"
 The highlights of our discussion are provided in this video:

 Many thanks to Dr. Adams for taking the time to meet with me and share his advice with our patient and caregiver community.
-To learn more about Dr. Adams, and see 30+ patient testimonials for this incredible person — who I was fortunate to travel with to the Dominican Republic on a recent Heart Valve Medical Mission — please click here.
+Click here to learn about Dr. Adams and see 75+ patient testimonials for this incredible person who I was fortunate to travel with to the Dominican Republic on a recent Heart Valve Medical Mission.

 Keep on tickin!